Can Eating Sugar Really Age Your Skin?

 Processed foods containing high fructose corn syrup (HFCS)9

 If you are following the Body Ecology Diet, you have already eliminated most sources of sugar.
-Some fruits, like lemon, lime, berries, cranberries, and black currants are still allowed on Stage One.
-All other fruits, and certainly all other refined forms of sugar, have too much sugar.
+However, some fruits like lemon, lime, berries, cranberries, and black currants are still allowed during Stage One.
+All other fruits – and certainly all other refined forms of sugar – are discouraged for containing too much sugar.

 While Fructose Malabsorption isn’t good, Advanced Glycation End products are toxic.